poke1024/vectorian/mkdocs/docs/sim_token.md

 # Token Similarity

-## TokenSimilarity
+## TokenSim

-`vectorian.sim.token.TokenSimilarity` describes a strategy to compute a similarity score from embeddings.
+`vectorian.sim.token.TokenSim` describes a strategy to compute a similarity score from embeddings.
 It consists of two things:

 * a specific embedding which serves as the source of vectors (e.g. fastText)